timotheenivalis/timotheenivalis.github.io/research/index.md

 # Biodiversity and human activities

 Although it is currently not a major research focus of mine, it is difficult doing wildlife research without thinking about the effects of human activities on biodiversity.

+With CNRS researchers (Manon Ghislain, [Pierre-Yves Henry](http://mecadev.cnrs.fr/index.php?post/Henry-Pierre-Yves), [Olivier Giminez](https://oliviergimenez.github.io/)), we are working to measure how much the survival of songbird is synchronized among species at the scale of France, and what climatic variables are responsible for killing or sustaining all songbird species.
+A paper presenting our findings should come out in 2019.

 I studied how voles deal with repeated disturbance associated with modern farming ([Bonnet et al. 2013](http://dx.doi.org/10.1016/j.agee.2013.05.005)).
 Spoiler: they get literally crushed, but take advantage of productive crops to reproduce fast between two ploughing events.